duo-leo/src/ModelSelection/ConversationalFormat/README.md

-# Phi-4 Training with Conversational Format
+# Model Training with Conversational Format

-This project fine-tunes the Phi-4 model for Classical Chinese translation using a conversational format.
+This project fine-tunes the models with Conversational Format for Classical Chinese translation using a conversational format.

 ## Requirements